Sunscreen is a daily essential

 Physical sunscreens (aka mineral) work like a shield, sitting on the surface of your skin to reflect and scatter the rays before they penetrate your skin.
 The most common mineral ingredients are titanium dioxide and zinc oxide.
-While they are considered safe ingredients, it's key to avoid sunscreens that use them in nanoparticle form, which have also been linked to environmental harm.
 Mineral sunscreens are usually the better option for people with sensitive skin as reactions are unlikely.
 Despite having the reputation of being thicker in consistency and for leaving a white cast on the skin, demand has increased in recent years so there have been developments in formulations which are lighter and easier to apply.

 Finding the sunscreen you love

 Most importantly, it’s the sunscreen you like best on your skin that matters – the smell (or lack of), the texture and how it layers with your other products.
 That’s what will determine if you keep using sunscreen.
 Every single day.
 Like the skincare staple it should be.